edeo/landsat_looker/chad/project/code/README.md

 3. Execute the script.
 4. Follow the popup commands.
    * A Start/Stop popup should appear.
-On Mack running through Spyder, it appears as another Spyder Icon on the Object Bar at the bottom of the screen.
+On Mac OS running through Spyder, it appears as another Spyder Icon on the Object Bar at the bottom of the screen.
+Not sure what'll happen on Windows.

 ![Start/Stop Button](https://github.com/cleonard1261/DAT3-students/blob/master/chad/project/StartStopScreenShot.png "Start/Stop")
    * Expand the Start/Stop button like so: